onzfonz/comp227/src/content/0/en/part0c.md

 You should see a commit that has your picture and name on it at the top.

-Like the gif above click on the text has your commit message and you'll see the changes that you committed and how your commit changed the file, which you can immediately identify.
+Like the gif above click on the text that has your commit message and you'll see the changes that you committed and how your commit changed the file, which you can immediately identify.
 If you see your custom picture and your